 - Address: Milldam, Burnaby Road, Portsmouth PO1 3AS

 - Department: School of Social, Historical and Literary Studies

 - Faculty: Faculty of Humanities and Social Sciences

-Kevin is Senior Lecturer in Sociology.
+Kevin McSorley is Senior Lecturer in Sociology.
 He was previously Lecturer in Sociology at the University of Surrey.
-His expertise includes sociological approaches to war and violence; contemporary social and cultural theory, particularly critical and post-structuralist theories of discourse and subjectivity; the body and embodiment; the sociology of technology.
+His expertise covers war, violence and militarism; the body and the senses; contemporary social and cultural theory; the sociology of technology.

-Kevin currently convenes and teaches the core year one social theory unit Theorising Social Life.
-He also teaches the final year unit Violence, War & Society drawing upon his latest research.
+Kevin teaches the final year unit Violence, War & Society drawing upon his latest research.
+He also teaches the core year one social theory unit Theorising Social Life.
 He contributes to the year one course Observing Society, and co-ordinates the Sociology Dissertation.
 He has also taught courses on Technology, Science & Social Life, and Self and Society.

-Kevin also contributes to a variety of MA courses and offers PhD supervision in the areas of war and violence; social and cultural theory; the body; technology and new media.
+Kevin contributes to a variety of MA courses and offers PhD supervision in the areas of war, violence and militarism; the body and the senses; social and cultural theory; technology and new media.